redeecash/blockchain-explorer/README.md

 | **decimals()**    | `decimals()`    | `0x313ce567`              |
 | **totalSupply()** | `totalSupply()` | `0x18160ddd`              |

-Let me know if you'd like to compute any other function hashes!

 ## ChatGPT Initial Response

 Creating a blockchain explorer in PHP that interacts with an RPC blockchain API is a powerful project!
 Here’s an outline of the major components and a guide to get you started with basic functionality.